Complaints Procedures

 11.3 A person appointed under these Rules may resign the appointment by written notice to the Chief Executive.

-11.4 Should a person appointed to a role by these Rules have a material conflict of interest, that person must resign from the role immediately the conflict is identified and the Chair of the Academy Executive Committee shall appoint a substitute person to undertake or continue the role.
+11.4 Should a person appointed to a role by these Rules have a material conflict of interest, that person must resign from the role immediately the conflict is identified, and the Chair of the Academy Executive Committee shall appoint a substitute person to undertake or continue the role.

-11.5 In the event that the Chair of the Academy Executive Committee has a material conflict of interest, or is otherwise unavailable, the President of the Society shall appoint a person to undertake the role of the Chair in regard to those complaints for which the conflict exists, or for the period of time during which the Chair is unavailable.
+11.5 In the event that the Chair of the Academy Executive Committee has a material conflict of interest, or is otherwise unavailable, the President of the Society shall appoint a member of the Academy Executive Committee to undertake the role of the Chair in regard to those complaints for which the conflict exists, or for the period of time during which the Chair is unavailable.

 11.6 All decisions made by a person in accordance with these Rules prior to resigning from a role may not be changed by the substitute.

-Return to top12.
-General provisions about procedures
+12. General provisions about procedures

 12.1 Every person or body appointed under these Rules must—